Creative Director – Charlie Duggar

 Here are a few golden nuggets from my own firstborn’s perspective:

-• Teaching by example, learning by experience, in values, and in skills – all help us become stronger together.
+- Teaching by example and learning by experience, values, and skills help us become stronger together.

 My daughter(s) and I have come a long way.